 - No state files are created for heap tables since they get backed up with every incremental backup.

-- If there is any change in the state of the table since last backup, it is marked as dirty and is backed up during incremental backup.
+- If there is any change in the state of the table since the last backup, it is marked as dirty and is backed up during an incremental backup.

 - This procedure is followed only for AO/CO tables.

-3. What are different backup & restore utilities available ?
+3. What are a different backup & restore utilities available?

 Different tool to perform backup / restore are